Updated April 7, 2023

 Steps to Install Drupal 8

 For Beginners, it is recommended to download through the installation file as it is the easiest way.
 You can just skip to the relevant sub-point below.
-However, if you wish to expand your knowledge base, read on below.

-1. One-Click installer from hosting provider
+1. One-click installer from hosting provider

 If you have opted to host your web server online through a web hosting provider site, look for a one-click Drupal installer.
-Get in touch with your hosting provider and ask them for a guide or documentation on one-click Drupal installer.
+Get in touch with your hosting provider and ask them for a guide or documentation on a one-click Drupal installer.

 2. Pre-configured environment

 There are pre-curated installation kits for various local development environments.
 You can simply find the best one suited for you here.
-Although it is unlikely that after having installed the AMP stack at the least, you would require this installation option.
+However, it is unlikely that after having installed the AMP stack at the least, you would require this installation option.

-It is the highly recommended installation method as it would install the most compatible version of Drupal based on your underlying stack of PHP version, Web server, and Data server.
+It is the highly recommended installation method as it would install the most compatible version of Drupal-based on your underlying stack of PHP version, Web server, and Data server.
 Simply put, the composer will manage the dependencies efficiently.

-composer create-project drupal-composer/drupal-project:8.x-dev mydir –no-interaction
+composer create-project drupal-composer/drupal-project:8.x-dev mydir --no-interaction

 This will install the core files in a folder mydir in the desired location.

-4. Download installation file
+4. Download the installation file